peterw-github/NeuralNetwork_FromScratch/README.md

 Hello!

-The purpose of this project, was to better my understanding machine learning, and neural networks in general.
+The purpose of this project, was to better understand machine learning, and neural networks in general.

 So, to achieve this, I've coded a neural network (specifically, a multi-layer perceptron), from scratch in Python.